MennahtullahMabrouk/MennahtullahMabrouk/README.md

 ## Mennahtullah Mabrouk <img src="https://media.tenor.com/NR-Kr20l4d4AAAAi/anime-hi.gif" width="50">
-#### As a second-year undergraduate student, I have developed a solid understanding of the basics of machine learning, bioinformatics, and Python programming language.
+#### As a second-year undergraduate student, I have developed a solid understanding of the basics of machine learning, bioinformatics, and Python programming language, With this knowledge, I am well-equipped to tackle more advanced concepts in these fields and apply them to real-world problems.

 <p align="center">